Firebase Hosting

 Section titled “Custom Domains”If you’ve connected a custom domain to your Firebase Hosting project, be sure to add your custom domain (e.g., https://yourdomain.com

-) to the allowed origins in the Corsfix dashboard instead of the default Firebase-generated URL.
+) to the origin domains in the Corsfix dashboard instead of the default Firebase-generated URL.